Source Paper

 Objective: Measure anxiolytic-like effects by assessing approach-avoidance conflict when animals drink water in a punishing context, a classical anxiety model

-Not specified in provided text • Not specified • Not specified • Not mentioned
+Not explicitly specified in provided text • Not explicitly specified in provided text • unknown • Not explicitly specified in provided text • Not explicitly specified in provided text

 Protocol Steps